message/iata/DK.md

 - passengers residing in Denmark;
 - passengers with a positive COVID-19 PCR test taken at least 15 days and at most 179 days before arrival;
 - passengers residing in Slesvig-Holstein in Germany;
-- passengers residing in Blekinge, Hallands, Skane or Vastra Gotalands in Sweden.
+- passengers residing in Blekinge, Hallands, Skane or Vastra Gotalands in Sweden;
+- passengers departing from Denmark within 24 hours after entry;
+- passengers with a medical certificate specifying that they cannot take a test due to medical reasons;
+- deadheading crew.
 2. Passengers are subject to a COVID-19 test upon arrival.
 - This does not apply to:
 - passengers younger than 16 years;